 This visa route allows non-UK nationals to join their British or settled partners in the UK, provided they can prove a genuine and subsisting relationship of at least two years.
 But how likely is it that such applications are successful?

 While the Home Office does not publish specific, separate statistics for the unmarried partner route, it is grouped under the broader family and partner visa category.
-Based on recent data and legal insight, the success rate for unmarried partner visas in the UK in 2025 is estimated to range between 73% and 81%, depending on case complexity and documentation quality.
+Based on recent data and legal insight, the success rate for unmarried partner visas in the UK in 2026 is estimated to range between 73% and 80%, depending on case complexity and documentation quality.

 At Salam Immigration, we’ve observed that clients with well-prepared documentation, clear proof of a shared life, and experienced guidance are far more likely to succeed.
 The bar for proving your relationship as an unmarried couple is higher than for married or civil partners, simply because the burden of proof is greater.

-Understanding the Criteria for the UK Unmarried Partner Visa in 2025
+Understanding the Criteria for the UK Unmarried Partner Visa

 Relationship Requirement